 The character dot pattern is returned in the 8 bytes 'pattern?1' to 'pattern?8'.DIM pattern 8 ?pattern=character A%=&A X%=pattern MOD 256:Y%=pattern DIV 256 CALL &FFF1

 In earlier versions of BBC BASIC, the size and shape of the physical pixels varied with the selected screen mode.
 For example in MODE 1 the pixels were twice as wide as in MODE 0.
-This does not apply in the case of BBC BASIC for Windows: the size of the physical pixels is determined solely by the current Display Settings.
+This does not apply in the case of BBC BASIC for Windows or BBC BASIC for SDL 2.0: the size of the physical pixels is determined solely by the current screen resolution.
 Although changing BASIC's screen mode can affect the size of text characters, and the maximum number of colours available, the pixels remain the same size: one pixel always corresponds to two BASIC graphics units.
 For example, MODEs 0, 1 and 2 are all 640 pixels wide by 512 pixels high, or 1280 graphics units wide by 1024 graphics units high.

-When these small differences matter, the following sections describe in detail how BBC BASIC for Windows behaves, and therefore makes it possible to write programs which have precisely the desired effect on the screen.
+When these small differences matter, the following sections describe in detail how BBC BASIC for Windows and BBC BASIC for SDL 2.0 behave, and therefore makes it possible to write programs which have precisely the desired effect on the screen.
+Alternatively you may want to consider using the anti-aliased graphics functions in the GDIPLIB and aagfxlib libraries respectively.

-Whereas on earlier versions of BBC BASIC the thickness of a line may vary depending on the screen MODE in use, this is not the case with BBC BASIC for Windows where it will always be (about) one pixel thick.
+Whereas on earlier versions of BBC BASIC the thickness of a line may vary depending on the screen MODE in use, this is not the case with BBC BASIC for Windows and BBC BASIC for SDL 2.0 where it will always be (by default) one pixel thick.
 If you need to draw a thicker line you can use VDU 23,23.

 For example, if plotting a rectangle with: